Jim Davis (actor): Dallas and last years

 After years of relatively low-profile roles, Davis was cast as family patriarch Jock Ewing on Dallas, which debuted in 1978.

 The decision had already been made prior to Davis' death not to recast the character with another actor.
 Furthermore, after he died the producers strongly considered leaving his name and photos in the opening credits for the duration of the series.

 The fifth-season episode "The Search", which confirmed the character's death in a helicopter crash on his way home to Dallas from South America, was broadcast on January 8, 1982, and contained flashback scenes of the character as well as a dedication to him prior to the closing credits.

 Personal life

 In 1949, after two short failed marriages, he met Blanche Hammerer at the club "Mocambo" on the Sunset Strip.
 They later married and remained together for more than 30 years, until Davis's death in 1981.

 Their only child, daughter Tara Diane Davis, was killed in an automobile accident at the age of 17.
 Davis later became close to his Dallas co-star Victoria Principal, who had a physical resemblance to his late daughter.

 Death

-Davis died at his home in Northridge, California, on April 26, 1981, aged 71.
+Davis died at his home in Northridge, California from multiple myeloma, on April 26, 1981, aged 71.
 He is interred at Forest Lawn Memorial Park Cemetery in Glendale, California.